RedHatWorkshops/quay-workshop/content/labs/0004-install-quay-enterprise.md

 sudo python3 -m http.server 80
 ```

-Open the *Super User Admin Panel* and go to *Registry Settings*.
+Open the **Super User Admin Panel** and go to **Registry Settings**.

-Go to *Server Configuration* and set TLS to 'Quay Enterprise Handles TLS'.
+Go to **Server Configuration** and set TLS to `Quay Enterprise Handles TLS`.

 Upload your certificate and private key.

-Scroll down and set the Red hostname:
+Scroll down and set the Redis hostname:

-Redis Hostname: 'quay-enterprise-redis'
+Redis Hostname: `quay-enterprise-redis`
-Redis Port: '6379'
+Redis Port: `6379`

-Select `Save Configuration` and `Restart Container`.
+Select **Save Configuration** and **Restart Container**.

-After the container starts back up, verify all Quay Enterprise services are up and you get back a status code 200.
+After the pod starts back up, verify all Quay Enterprise services are up and and running.
+You should get back a `200` status code.

 ```
 sudo apt-get install jq
 curl --insecure https://$QUAY/health/endtoend | jq
 ```

-Verify you can successfully access the Quay UI in your web browser and bypass the *Not Secure* screen.
+Be sure to verify you can successfully access the Quay UI in your web browser and bypass the **Not Secure** screen.